planttheidea/moize/README.md

 Is the computed value in the function a `Promise`, and should we cache the resolved value from that `Promise`.

+**maxAge** *defaults to Infinity*

+The maximum amount of time that you want a computed value to be stored in cache for this method.

 **maxSize** *defaults to Infinity*

-What is the maximum size of the cache you want stored for this method.
+The maximum size of the cache you want stored in cache for this method.
 Clearance of the cache once the `maxSize` is reached is on a [Least Recently Used](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_Recently_Used_.28LRU.29) basis.

 **seralizer** *defaults to an internal serializer*